Neurohacking: History

 Today, various nootropics are available via prescription and over the counter.

-The 2000 study by Michael A. Nitsche and Walter Paulus at the University of Goettingen is considered to be the one of the first device-oriented attempts at influencing the brain non-invasively.
+The 2000 study by Michael A. Nitsche and Walter Paulus at the University of Goettingen is considered to be one of the first device-oriented attempts at influencing the brain non-invasively.
 The study found that the motor cortex of the brain responds to weak electrical stimuli in the form of transcranial direct current stimulation (tDCS).
 A later study in 2003 by Branislav Savic and Beat Meier found that (tDCS) improves motor sequence learning.
 More recent studies have concluded that tDCS may alleviate neuropathic pain, depression, schizophrenia, and other neurological disorders.
 Methods of non-invasive brain stimulation (NIBS) have been found to enhance human performance.
 In 2019, a study funded by the US Department of Defense found that cognition and motor performance could be improved by tDCS.
 This investigation showed that tDCS could be used to enhance the abilities of military personnel.
-However, side effects such as “itching, tingling, and headaches” were noted.
+However, side effects such as "itching, tingling, and headaches" were noted.
 The study concluded that more research into adequate safety regulations is needed before it can be properly implemented.

 A resurgence in the popularity of at-home and DIY neurohacking started in 2011.
 The recent availability of brain stimulation devices contributed to the rise in the home neurohacking movement.
 Individuals applied weak electrical currents to their brain in hopes of improving performance and productivity.
 Since 2017, neurohacking devices have been available to the general public for unsupervised use.
 However, these methods of neurohacking have yet to gain widespread acceptance from the general public, and user retention rate for the devices remains low.

 In 2018, Marom Bikson and his colleagues at the City College of New York released a report to aid consumers in making an informed choice regarding the purchase of tDCS devices.
 In particular, Bikson stated that the report hoped to educate consumers on the reasons why a significant price differentiation existed across the various devices on the market.